 - Jail facility and layout

 To get this information, you must do a driving records search.

 Have you ever tried to search for someone’s criminal records?
 Was it a difficult process?
-Did you search online or did you call the local courthouse? was the information you recieved correct?
+Did you search online or did you call the local courthouse?
+Was the information you received correct?
 There are many reasons that people search for criminal records and backgrounds, and your account might help other people that are in the same situation.

 Click here to tell about all about it

 For Federal crimes, the FBI has their list of the Ten Most Wanted Criminals.
 In Montezuma County, the Montezuma County Sheriff has a list of most wanted criminals, too.

 Life In Jail / What Its Like

 While the prospect of spending time in Montezuma County Jail is no fun, soon you will get used to the routine that is set for you in jail.
 Inmates get an alarm to wake up every morning at six in the morning, and then roll call.
 Next, you will have breakfast.
 When you finish breakfast you will work in the work program or other activity that you are assigned.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.

 Most people are frightened at the idea of jail because they don’t know what to expect.
 If you have spent any time in Montezuma County Jail, your experiences would be welcomed, if it can help another person to deal with it.